Gender pay gap: Canada

 A study of wages among Canadian supply chain managers found that women make an average of $14,296 a year less than men.
 Similarly, a study in the healthcare sector found that women health managers earn 12% less than men at the middle-level and 20% less at the senior level, after adjusting statistically for age, education and other characteristics.
 The research further suggests that as skilled professionals move up the management pipeline, they are less likely to be female.
 Women in Canada are also more likely to be found in low-wage work compared to men.
 There remains the question of why such a trend seems to resonate throughout the developed world.
-One identified societal factor that has been identified is the influx of women of colour and immigrants into the workforce.
-These groups both tend to be subject to lower paying jobs from a statistical perspective.
+One identified societal factor is the influx of women of colour and immigrants into the workforce.
+These groups both tend to be employed in lower-paying jobs statistically.
 Each province and territory in Canada has a quasi-constitutional human rights code which prohibits discrimination based on sex.
-Several also have laws specifically prohibiting public sector and private sector employers from paying men and women differing amounts for substantially similar work.
-Verbatim, the Alberta Human Rights Act states in regards to equal pay, "Where employees of both sexes perform the same or substantially similar work for an employer in an establishment the employer shall pay the employees at the same rate of pay."
+Several also have laws that specifically prohibit public sector and private sector employers from paying men and women different amounts for substantially similar work.
+Verbatim, the Alberta Human Rights Act states regarding equal pay, "Where employees of both sexes perform the same or substantially similar work for an employer in an establishment, the employer shall pay the employees at the same rate of pay."
 However, pay equity policies do not adequately address gender bias and the tendency for women to be clustered into jobs and sectors that pay less than men despite similarity in skills, qualifications, working conditions and levels of responsibility.

 China

 Using the gaps between men and women in economic participation and opportunity, educational attainment, health and survival, and political empowerment, The Global Gender Gap Report 2018 ranks China's gender gap at 110 out of 145 countries.
 As an upper middle income country, as classified by the World Bank, China is the "third-least improved country in the world" on the gender gap.
 The health and survival sub-index is the lowest within the countries listed; this sub-index takes into account the gender differences of life expectancy and sex ratio at birth (the ratio of male to female children to depict the preferences of sons in accordance with China's One Child Policy).
 In particular, Jayoung Yoon, a researcher, claims the women's employment rate is decreasing.
 However, several of the contributing factors might be expected to increase women's participation.
-Yoon's contributing factors include: the traditional gender roles; the lack of childcare services provided by the state; the obstacle of child rearing; and the highly educated, unmarried women termed "leftover women" by the state.
-The term "leftover women" produces anxieties for women to rush marriage, delaying employment.
-In alignment with the traditional gender roles, the "Women Return to the Home" movement by the government encouraged women to leave their jobs to alleviate the men's unemployment rate.
+Yoon's contributing factors include: traditional gender roles; the lack of state-provided childcare services; the challenges of child-rearing; and highly educated, unmarried women termed "leftover women" by the state.
+The term "leftover women" produces anxieties for women to rush into marriage, delaying employment.
+In line with traditional gender roles, the government's "Women Return to the Home" movement encouraged women to leave their jobs to reduce the unemployment rate among men.